Consider some of the following for your next give-giving opportunity:

 CSA Farm Share.
 Give the gift of local, seasonal food that comes straight from the farm.
-A Community Supported Agriculture (CSA) is basically a membership to a farm that includes a parcel of seasonal produce each week throughout the farming season.
-Find a CSA near you at http://www.localharvest.org/csa/.
+A Community Supported Agriculture (CSA) is a membership to a farm that includes a parcel of seasonal produce each week throughout the farming season.
+Find a CSA near you at localharvest.org/csa/.

 National Parks and Federal Recreational Lands Pass.
 For $80 this pass provides up to four adults access to federal recreation sites that charge an entrance fee for a year.
-Learn more at http://www.nps.gov/fees_passes.htm.
+Learn more at nps.gov/fees_passes.htm.

 State Parks Pass.
 Many states offer some sort of pass that grants access to most or all state parks.
 Click here for a list of all fifty states with a link to their official state park website and information on their state park entrance pass program.

 Plants.
-Give an air-cleaning plant (some of the most effective are philodendron, English ivy, spider plants, dracaena, Chinese evergreen, bamboo or reed palm, and peace lily.
+Give an air-cleaning plant.
+Some of the most effective are philodendron, English ivy, spider plants, dracaena, Chinese evergreen, bamboo or reed palm, and peace lily.
 Give one of these or some herbs in a decorative pot.

 Clothing and accessories made of organic cotton, bamboo, or hemp.